 Recently, Kindergarten students listened to the story, Have You Filled A Bucket Today? by Carol McCloud.
 This heartwarming book encourages positive behavior by using the concept of an invisible bucket to show children how easy and rewarding it is to express kindness, appreciation and love by "filling buckets."
 Each classroom has a bucket that gets filled when students display positive behavior and engage in random acts of kindness.

-Soon,we will introduce our classroom CAFE boards.
+Each Kindergarten classroom has a CAFE board.
 CAFE stands for the following:

 Kindergarten students are introduced to a variety of reading strategies that they can use to help them become better readers.
 During trimester 1, we focus on the following strategies: